-The District reserves the right to redeem the Bonds maturing on and after February 1, 203 in whole or in part, in the principal amount of \$5,000 or any integral multiple thereof, on February 1, 203 or any date thereafter, at the redemption price of par plus accrued interest to the date of redemption.
-If two or more bonds of consecutive maturities are combined into one or more "term" bonds (the "Term Bonds") by the Underwriters, such Term Bonds will be subject to mandatory sinking fund redemption in accordance with the provisions of the Order.
+The District reserves the right to redeem the Bonds maturing on and after February 1, 2036 in whole or in part, in the principal amount of \$5,000 or any integral multiple thereof, on February 1, 2035 or any date thereafter, at the redemption price of par plus accrued interest to the date of redemption.
+In addition, the Bonds maturing on February 1 in each of the years 2045, 2050, 2055, and 2058 (the "Term Bonds") are also subject to mandatory sinking fund redemption.
 (See "THE BONDS - Redemption Provisions of the Bonds" herein.)